 Live in nannies

 A nanny can be used to describe any individual—whether professionally trained or not—who cares for children.
 Professional nannies make a career out of minding kids while other nannies do it for a short while in between school semesters or other jobs.
 You can hire a live in nanny or a live out nanny depending on whether you want the nanny to live in your home or not.
-Based on a 2012 salary and benefits survey distributed by the International Nanny Association, nannies salaries average about $705 per week, so in most cases nannies are more expensive than au pairs.
+Nanny fees vary widely depending on if they are part-time or full-time, how many children you have, and where you live.
 With a live in nanny, depending on what you include for room and board, you may pay slightly less than what you would pay a live out nanny.
-The same survey showed the national average live in nanny cost as $652 per week.
 However, live in nannies may be more difficult to find, and you may end up paying more for a high quality live in nanny.

 What is an au pair?